Algorithms – Lets Get Started

 Characteristics/Properties of Algorithms:

 The characteristics of an algorithm refer to specific attributes and properties that define its nature and behavior.
-Understanding these characteristics is crucial for creating effective and efficient algorithms.
+These characteristics can help you write better algorithms.
 Below are the key characteristics and their significance.
-Understanding and adhering to these characteristics when designing algorithms contribute to the creation of robust, reliable, and understandable solutions.

-- Finiteness: An algorithm must have a finite number of steps, ensuring that it eventually terminates.
-This characteristic guarantees that the algorithm doesn’t run indefinitely, making it practical and usable in real-world scenarios
+• Finiteness: An algorithm must have a finite number of steps, ensuring that it eventually terminates.
+This characteristic guarantees that the algorithm doesn’t run indefinitely, thus making it practical and usable in real-world scenarios

 Types of Algorithms: